openeuropa/description_list_field/README.md

+# :warning: This repository is archived

+Development has moved to [drupal.org](https://www.drupal.org/project/description_list_field).

 # Description List Field

 The Description List Field module provides the Description list field type, as well as a default widget and formatter.